 - Take a warm bath or shower before bed.
 Once you are finished bathing, moisture will evaporate from your skin and cool you down, kind of like sweating.

 - Dr. Lok recommends, “Keep constant sleep-wake times, as this will stabilize the circadian system.
 This will facilitate for the drop in Core Body Temperature, increase in sleepiness and increase in melatonin production to occur at the same time, smoothing the transition from wakefulness to sleep.”

 If Your Room Is Too Cold

-As your body prepares to fall asleep, the blood vessels beneath your skin expand, increasing blood flow and allowing heat to escape.
+As your body prepares to fall asleep, the blood vessels beneath your skin dilate, increasing blood flow and allowing heat to escape.
 This release of heat is how your body’s core temperature drops while asleep.
 Sometimes, an overly cold environment slows the expansion of blood vessels making your body retain more heat.
 As counterproductive as it sounds, layering up is a simple way to speed up the broadening of your blood vessels and in turn, quickly cooling your body down.

 - Put a hot water bottle near your feet.
 The bottom of our feet is a relatively large surface area, not usually constricted by body hair.
 Like our hands, the feet’s blood vessels spread out rapidly, and are the first of our body parts to release heat.
 Warming up your feet will speedily open up your blood vessels to help your body thermoregulate.

 - Wearing socks to bed can also speed up the above process.

 - Use warm bedding.
 Consider layering up with silk, flannel, or wool.

 Some parents avoid decreasing the temperature of their home because they are worried it will be too cold for their infants.
 This is a reasonable fear because baby’s struggle to thermoregulate more than adults and typically are not covered with hefty bedding to avoid suffocation.